 Leech Lake Tribal College seeks to maintain and constantly expand services to create effective learning environments for all students.
 Student Services supports students with their academic and personal needs.
 Student Services supplies academic advising, registration, transfer and transcript services, financial aid advising and scholarship assistance, TRiO support, assistance with personal matters that may affect a student's studies, and referral services for students with extraordinary need.
-In addition to Student Services, LLTC has established a Learning Center, expanded technology in support of student learning, expanded media services in the library, and expanded college-sponsored events to engage students and their families in extracurricular activities.
-Faculty members support students through one-on-one coaching, advising, and mentoring.
+In addition to Student Services, LLTC has established a Learning Center, expanded technology in support of student learning, expanded media services in the library, and expanded college-sponsored events to engage students through one-on-one coaching, advising, and mentoring.
 The EDU 100 College Study Skills course is designed to help negotiate the complexities of college, from selecting classes and completing degree requirements to finding one's way through the financial aid maze.